unsignedapps/swift-create-xcframework/README.md

 swift-create-xcframework is a very simple tool designed to wrap `xcodebuild` and the process of creating multiple frameworks for a Swift Package and merging them into a single XCFramework.

+On the 23rd of June 2020, Apple announced Xcode 12 and Swift 5.3 with support for Binary Targets.
+Though they provide a simplified way to [include Binary Frameworks in your packages][apple-docs], they did not provide a simple way to create your XCFrameworks, with only some [documentation for the long manual process][manual-docs]. swift-create-xcframework bridges that gap.

+**Note:** swift-create-xcframework pre-dates the WWDC20 announcement and is tested with Xcode 11.4 or later, but should work with Xcode 11.2 or later.
+You can include the generated XCFrameworks in your app manually even without Xcode 12.

 ## Usage

 Inside your Swift Package folder you can just run: